evilmartians/evil-client/README.md

 To send conventional requests use methods `get!`, `post!`, `patch!`, `put!` and `delete!` with a corresponding query or body.

-In a GET request the arguments will be added to previously formed query:
+Arguments of a GET request are added to previously formed query:

 ```ruby
 client